ConorBobbleHat/ThisMightWork/README.md

 Once you've linked everything together, plug the usb end into a <b>USB 3.0</b> port on your computer.
 USB 2.0 will not work.

 You should see the standard windows driver installation window.
-When it's done, reboot your pc.
+(It may be minimized) When it's done, reboot your pc.

 ### Step three: Installing the software
+Now you need to install the Kinect v2 SDK.
+You can download it [here](https://www.microsoft.com/en-us/download/details.aspx?id=44561) (press continue & install.)

-Now download the latest ThisMightWork server software from [here](https://github.com/2BoysAndHats/ThisMightWork/raw/master/TMW_Setup.exe)
+Next, download the latest ThisMightWork server software from [here](https://github.com/2BoysAndHats/ThisMightWork/raw/master/TMW_Setup.exe)

 Run the installer, and when you're done, you're ready to try the demos (included in the [client software](https://github.com/2BoysAndHats/KinectJSBridge).), or start coding!